vigji/python-cimec-2023/project-instructions.md

 While you work on the project, feel free to ask for feedback at any point!

 ### Format
-The project should be **uploaded to a public repository in your GitHub**, that will be the only accepted submission form!
+The project should be **uploaded to a public repository in your GitHub**.
+A link to the repository will be the only accepted submission form!
 (There will be a class about publishing code on GitHub).
 If you have concerns about leaving it open, let us know and we can discuss it.

 ### Project content
 Depending on the project, it could consist of one or more notebooks, and/or (encouraged) functions and classes defined in separate `.py` modules.